rahulsingh321/scrabble_club/README.md

 This is sample application of a scrabble game.
 It includes the players the informations, games informations and their performance on the matches.

-It generates the leader boards for the top 10 performing
+It generates the leader boards for the top 10 performing players.

-A scrabble club requires a system to store members’ information and provide leader boards to show their top performing players.

-For members we would want to store information such as the date they joined the club and their contact details.

 All recorded scrabble games are head to head matches between 2 players, the player with the highest score at the end of the game wins.